Powerlearnproject/se-assignment-day-2-git-and-github-Kemeibrenda/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
 Commits:

-Definition: Commits are snapshots of your project at a specific point in time.
+ Commits are snapshots of your project at a specific point in time.

-Importance: They help track changes, maintain version history, and manage different versions.
+ They help track changes, maintain version history, and manage different versions.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
 Branching in Git is a way to create separate lines of development within a project